ehsannarmani/gradle-mirror-cloudflare-worker/README.md

   - Login to your cloudflare account using: `wrangler login`
   - Update configuration in wrangler.toml:
     - Set `compatibility_date` field to current date
-    - Set id field in [account] group to your cloudflare worker account id, you can find it in:
-      - Simply in cloudflare dashboard, click on Workers & Pages tab and on the right side you can find the account id
   - Deploy the worker using: `wrangler deploy`
 #### Now, your worker is ready to use and the mirror url is your worker url in this pattern: `https://[worker-name].[cloudflare-username].workers.dev/`